ChaseRoycroft/chaseroycroft.github.io/_posts/2014-12-18-themeinstallation.md

 ## How to install Freshman theme?

+The theme I'm using for this site is really nice, but I didn't create it. here's how you can install it too. :)

 ```bash
 # please make sure you have already installed git tools and ruby tools(gem)